MicrosoftDocs/power-platform/power-virtual-agents/customize-default-canvas.md

 2. You can use a [custom canvas](#customize-and-host-your-chat-canvas-advanced), based on the [Azure Bot Framework Web Chat canvas](https://github.com/microsoft/BotFramework-WebChat).
     Connecting to a custom canvas requires extensive developer knowledge and is useful for organizations that want to customize the experience completely.

-You can also combine the customized canvas with [a custom greeting](customize-bot-greeting.md).
+You can also combine the customized canvas with [configuring your bot to automaticallly start the conversation](configure-bot-greeting.md).

 ## Prerequisites